ABOUT THE PROGRAM:

 Students interested in learning more about the Tallahassee Semester or who are interested in serving as an intern in Tallahassee during the spring semester, should contact Dr. Sheila Dickison at email@example.com or (352) 846-1575 for additional program information.

-THE APPLICATION DEADLINE HAS BEEN EXTENDED UNTIL OCTOBER 15.
+THE APPLICATION DEADLINE IS OCTOBER 15, 2017.
 Application materials and letters of recommendations should be submitted via email to Dr. Sheila Dickison at firstname.lastname@example.org.
 Hard copy application packages will also be accepted in the Bob Graham Center suite on the second floor of Pugh Hall.